sravansudeep/Wordle-Solver/README.md

    ```bash
    python wordle_solver.py
    ```

-3. Follow the on-screen prompts to input results (green, yellow, and gray feedback).

-4. If automation is enabled, ensure `chromedriver.exe` is in the same directory, and the script will interact directly with the Wordle website.
+3. If automation is enabled, ensure `chromedriver.exe` is in the same directory, and the script will interact directly with the Wordle website.

-## Example Workflow
+## How It Works

 1. The solver will suggest an initial guess (e.g., "CRANE").
 2. Input feedback from Wordle (e.g., `C` is green, `R` is yellow, others are gray).
 3. The solver will generate subsequent guesses based on the feedback.
 4. Repeat until the correct word is found.

-## Customization

-- Update `answers.txt` to include additional words or remove uncommon ones.
-- Modify the logic in the script to change guess priorities.

-## Troubleshooting

-- **ChromeDriver Issues**: Ensure `chromedriver.exe` is compatible with your installed version of Chrome.
-- **Missing Dependencies**: Re-run `pip install selenium`.
-- **Accuracy Issues**: Verify that `answers.txt` contains a complete and valid word list.

-## License

-This project is open-source and available under the [MIT License](LICENSE).

 ## Acknowledgments